apogeecode/apogee-playground-docs/docs/Getting_Started/choosing_your_mode.en.md

 ## Express

-If you would like to express yourself and do what you love/feel like to earn money, this is your mode.
+If you would like to express yourself and do what you love/feel like to earn money, this is the mode for you!
 People who are interested in what you are doing (your expression) will be paying to spend time with you.
 You will be able to find and connect with people with the same interests.

 ???+ question "No ideas?"